Education Research Training Grant

 The Education Research Training Grant recipient is expected to:

-2. Complete a mentored education research training program that includes elements appropriate for the needs and educational career development of the applicant.
-Applicants without an advanced degree related to medical education research (ex.
-Masters/PhD in Medical Education, Masters in Clinical Research) are encouraged to seek one as part of the training plan.
+- Develop a mentored education research training plan that includes elements appropriate for the needs and educational career development of the applicant.
+Applicants without an advanced degree related to medical education research (e.g., Masters/PhD in Medical Education, Masters in Clinical Research) are encouraged but not required to seek an advanced degree as part of the training plan.

-5. Submit interim and final progress reports in accordance with SAEMF instructions.
+- Submit interim and final progress reports in accordance with SAEM Foundation (SAEMF) instructions.

-7. Publish a manuscript (first-authored by the awardee) arising from the project in a peer-reviewed journal within two years of completing the award.
+- Publish a manuscript (first-authored by the PI) arising from the project in a peer-reviewed journal within three years of completing the award.

 Eligibility of the Award